Today's Bible Reading: James 4

 7 Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 8 Come near to God and he will come near to you.
 Wash your hands, you sinners, and purify your hearts, you double-minded.
 9 Grieve, mourn and wail.
 Change your laughter to mourning and your joy to gloom.
 10 Humble yourselves before the Lord, and he will lift you up.

 11 Brothers and sisters, do not slander one another.
 Anyone who speaks against a brother or sister or judges them speaks against the law and judges it.
 When you judge the law, you are not keeping it, but sitting in judgment on it.
 12 There is only one Lawgiver and Judge, the one who is able to save and destroy.
 But you-who are you to judge your neighbor?
-(James 4:7-12)
+(James 4:7-12 NIV)

 Reflecting and Thinking

-Faith can be tested; faith yields results.
-Faith is reflected in how we use our tongue and how we develop the wisdom from above.
-Even though the word "faith" is not used in James 3, the connection is obvious.
-Neither does the word "faith" appear in James 4, but it seems clear that James is suggesting how faith is lived out in our submission to God.
+Faith can be tested because faith yields results.
+Faith is reflected in how we use our tongue and how we develop and live out the wisdom from above.
+Even though the word "faith" is not used in James 3, the connection is clear.
+Neither does the word "faith" appear in James 4, but James is giving instructions about how faith is lived out in our submission to God.

 In the text (4:7-10) is a series of imperatives (command forms): submit, resist, draw near, wash, purify, grieve, mourn, wail, change, and humble yourselves.
 These may appear in a 2-3-3-2 pattern.
 If so, (1) submit and resist are a set; (2) draw near, wash, and purify belong together; (3) grieve, mourn and wail are connected; and (4) changing laughter to mourning and humbling self are a set.
-[The way these imperatives focus the message of this chapter is worthy of more contemplation and thought.]
+[The way these imperatives focus the message of this chapter is worthy of additional contemplation and thought.]
 The message may be outlined as instruction in dependence, response, repentance, and self-renunciation.

 The rest of the chapter makes clear that faith submits.
 Faith seeks God's will and way before selfish pleasures and desires.
 Faith submits to the one Lawgiver and Judge.
 Faith does not run ahead but waits to understand God's will.
 Faith does not brag and boast.